We all have days that we are tired, weary, stressed, frustrated, and struggling with patience.

 Small everyday stressors may be unavoidable some days, but finding a way to deal with stress and minimize the impact is key to the atmosphere of your home.
 As a mom, I know that my stress-level impacts my children and I try to keep my stress levels down.
 There are so many things we can do to decrease our stress levels in a natural way.
 Creating healthy habits can help to minimize stress and help to lift our moods.

-While I can keep the small every-day stresses in perspective, I still need to find ways to get out of a down moment or stressful day.
+While I can typically keep the small every-day stresses in perspective, I still need to find ways to get out of a down moment or stressful day.

 Here are 13 ways to reduce daily stress: